Have you been to a bookshop lately? There’s some rather offensive language plastered across the self-help section. See if you can spot the trend:

 It’s probably wise to check your company’s code of conduct to see if you’ll fact disciplinary action for a rogue f-word during a meeting.
 Taming your potty mouth won’t just keep the employment lawyers away; it’ll keep people happy.
 Swearers aren’t immune to employment law – if they make other peoples’ working lives uncomfortable, they have to face the consequences.

 Swearing simply won’t work in every situation; you’ve got to pick the right timing.
 Emma Byrne highlights the negative side of it:

 "One of the dangers of our emotional response to strong language is that we often pay more attention to tone than content.”

 It’s true - if people are concentrating on how offended they are by your swearing, they won’t hear the point you’re trying to make.

 I still cringe at the memory of a project meeting I was leading, many years ago.
 I was passionately making a point to a group of my peers, and punctuated my final point with an emphatic F-bomb.
 There were a few gasps, then some outraged chatter along the lines of “you can’t say that” and “language, mate.”

 My point was missed in the kerfuffle, and I shuffled back to my seat, tail between my legs.
 Lesson learnt: read the room, man.

 My favourite example of unwelcome workplace swearing is from a clip from The Fast Show.
 Shane Donoghue, a guest on That’s Amazing, gets a bit carried away telling a story.

-In conclusion: you don’t have to be a foul-mouthed Gordon Ramsay wannabe to get your point across.
+In conclusion: you don’t have to use Gordon Ramsay style shock value to get your point across.
 Don't be a Shane Donoghue.

-But the occasional curse might be a flipping great idea.
+But the occasional one-off curse might be a flipping great idea.
 You melon.